celestiaorg/nmt/spec/nmt.md

 # Introduction

 Namespaced Merkle Tree, NMT for short, is the core component of Celestia blockchain.
-Transactions in Celestia are associated with a namespace ID which signifies the application (more specifically the Rollup) they belong to.
+Transactions in Celestia are associated with a namespace ID which signifies the application they belong to.
 Nodes interested in a specific application only need to download transactions of a certain namespace ID.
 The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLEdger article](https://arxiv. org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespace IDs.
 The NMT allows for efficient and verifiable